Freedom Quest Youth Services Society

 Engaging, fun, and thought-provoking, Holly enjoys facilitating workshops and creatively assisting Boundary area youth meet their full potential.
 Previous to joining Freedom Quest, Holly worked with Community Futures Boundary for 10 years as an Employment Counsellor, Workshop Facilitator, and Boundary Youth Success Program Coordinator and Lead Facilitator.
 Holly completed her Social Work Diploma in Calgary where she worked with various social services agencies with individuals, families and youth.
 Holly loves the outdoors and incorporating recreation into her work with youth.
 Holly is passionate about empowering and supporting youth.

-Shannon Isaac - Kaslo Youth Substance Use Counsellor
+Lisette McCracken - Kaslo Youth Substance Use Support Worker

 Picture